Deepali-Kashyap/100-Days-of-DevOps-Challenge-KodeKloud/Stage-01/Day-01.md

 - **Database Services (MySQL, Postgres):** use service accounts with no login.
 - **CI/CD Runners (Jenkins, GitHub Actions):** use restricted service accounts.

-This demonstrates my ability to manage Linux users securely in production environments.

 ---

 ## Key Learnings